 Brexit deal rejected again – what happens next?

-Last night MPs voted to reject Theresa May's proposed Brexit deal by a majority of 149, and as before, the sticking point seems to have been the Irish backstop.
+MPs have voted to reject Theresa May's proposed Brexit deal by a majority of 149, and as before, the sticking point seems to have been the Irish backstop.

 Many Brexit-supporting MPs and the DUP had said they would not support the amended deal unless it set limits on the backstop, and Geoffrey Cox, the Attorney General, advised yesterday that the amendments to the Withdrawal Agreement had no legal force and could result in the UK staying in the customs union indefinitely.